Dear Rainier Families,

 When students are out of compliance with the Rules and Regulations for riding on the school bus, they will receive progressive discipline according to the chart listed in Appendix A. Each instance of progressive discipline will remain on the student’s record for a period of two months.

 Certain extreme behaviors, including but not limited to the following, will result in immediate suspension from the bus.

 · Possession or use of alcohol or drugs

 · Smoking or chewing tobacco

 · Making racist, sexist, or discriminatory remarks or actions

 Bus Service During Bad weather

 Parents/guardians need to plan for changes in bus schedules and routes during snowy/icy conditions.
-Changes in district operating hours or bus service are announced on the Public Schools Emergency Communication System at www.schoolreport.org and on the district website at www.rainier.wednet.edu .
+Families can register at www.flashalert.net to receive closure updates and/or check the district homepage at www.rainier.wednet.edu.
 This same information is also broadcast to all major local television and radio stations.
-You can set up a custom email or text notification by visiting www.schoolreport.org and signing up for their free notification service.
-Every effort is made to get information out to families as soon as possible, however sometimes conditions may change.
+Every effort is made to get information out to families as soon as possible, however, sometimes conditions may change.
 If the start of school is delayed, please check back later that morning to see if changing conditions forced the district to go ahead and close for the day.

 If you have any questions, please feel free to contact us.